tschf/odb-task/README.md

-# Oracle Database Tasks
+# Oracle Database Tasks for VSC

-This is a simple extension inspired by my equivalent extension for Atom.
+This is a simple extension for Visual Studio Code, inspired by my equivalent extension for Atom.
 Basically, you define a configuration file in the root of your project.
 Unlike Atom being named `.atom-build-oracle.json`, this will look for `.build-oracle.json`.
 The file is an Array which supports two properties:

 1. targetName
 2. connectionString